 Student Learning Outcomes:

-Through 3D modeling and animation practice and refinement, lectures, demonstrations, discussions and critiques students will explore contemporary 3D animation through practice and production.
+Through 3D modeling and animation practice and refinement, lectures, demonstrations, watching and critiquing animation works, discussions and critiques students will explore contemporary 3D animation through practice and production.
 Class time will consist of hands-on demonstrations in C4D software and techniques, balanced with presentations of artists working with moving image and 3D animation.
 Students will spend most of the class time developing their creative projects.

 *Rendering works outside of class will be necessary to complete your artistic goals in this semester.

 Instruction will consist of inspirational film and animations, lectures, demonstrations, studio assignments, presentations and class critiques.

 Classes will consist of a three-part daily practice: